-Religions for Peace Global Religious Youth Network harnesses the energy and commitment of religious youth leaders around the world to advance its mission of multi-religious cooperation for peace.
-Through these diverse groups of young religious leaders, the Global Religious Youth Network mobilizes youth to confront some of our most urgent challenges – building peace, ending poverty, and protecting the earth.
+Religions for Peace Global Interfaith Youth Network harnesses the energy and commitment of religious youth leaders around the world to advance its mission of multi-religious cooperation for peace.
+Through these diverse groups of young religious leaders, the Global Interfaith Youth Network mobilizes youth to confront some of our most urgent challenges – building peace, ending poverty, and protecting the earth.
 We build strategic partnerships with the United Nations, inter-governmental institutions, and civil society organizations; and implement international action campaigns such as the recent Arms Down!
 Campaign for Shared Security and the upcoming Our Earth, Our Responsibility environmental campaign.

 The Global Interfaith Youth Network is led by the International Youth Committee (IYC), comprised of fifteen members representing the world’s faith traditions from six continents.
 As strong faith leaders from various religious backgrounds, these youths are elected to stand as representatives for their respective regions, standing as a voice for global youth within Religions for Peace overall structure.
 The present IYC was elected at the Religions for Peace IX World Assembly in Vienna, Austria in November of 2013.

 In 2006, Religions for Peace launched six Regional Interfaith Youth Networks, in Asia, Africa, the Middle East, Europe, North America, and Latin America and the Caribbean.
 Within their respective regions, these networks of young faith leaders work to unite the interfaith efforts of organizations and individuals on a national and local level by utilizing their own National Interfaith Youth Networks.